 UCSB Comunidad Latinx Graduación

 The Chicanx/Latinx Graduation, also known as CLG, or the UCSB Comunidad Latinx Graduacion is a student-run organization that funds for its own graduation by coordinating fundraisers, finding generous sponsors, and collecting member fees.
-The UCSB Comunidad Latinx Graduacion is an end of the year celebration for Latinx students and families.
+The UCSB Comunidad Latinx Graduacion is an end of the year celebration for Latinx students, families, and supporters.